how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 • Avoid introducing very hot water to a piece that feels cold to the touch

-Why TAG Bongs Are Immune to Joint Issues
+Why TAG Bongs Hold Up Against Joint Issues

 Thick Ass Glass has spent over a decade on one mission: produce the most durable, functional glass possible.
 That means making choices most brands avoid.
 Thicker glass takes more experience, more heat, more time in the kiln, and costs more to produce than the lightweight pieces that flood the market.
 We do it anyway.